 While most of the injuries in motor vehicle accidents have to do with the impacts of the motor vehicle and the occupants inside (or the road if the person is ejected), few people expect to sustain injuries from the airbags themselves.
-After all, these are safety devices that are designed to prevent such injuries from occurring; however, a recent case study was published that discussed traumatic injuries that an occupant sustained from the airbag deployment.The Injuries from Airbags in an Accident
+After all, these are safety devices designed to prevent such injuries from occurring; however, a recent case study was published that discussed traumatic injuries that an occupant sustained from the airbag deployment.The Injuries from Airbags in an Accident

-The airbag has multiple moving parts that must function in perfect harmony in order to speed the inflation process and if one of these parts comes loose, it can lead to a serious penetrating stab wound if it impacts the occupant at high speed.
+The airbag has multiple moving parts that must function in perfect harmony to speed the inflation process.
+If one of these parts comes loose, it can lead to a serious penetrating stab wound if it impacts the occupant at high speed.
 A team of medical professionals recently published a case study that details the wound that a 19-year old individual sustained after being involved in a motor vehicle accident that resulted in a penetrating stab wound to the neck from the airbag deployment.
-It is vital that everyone who rides in a motor vehicle understands that risks involved with an airbag deployment.The Case Study: A Neck Wound
+Everyone who rides in a motor vehicle must understand the risks involved with airbag deployment.The Case Study: A Neck Wound

-This foreign body was quickly removed in a subsequent operation and was found to be a part of an airbag.
+This foreign body was quickly removed in a subsequent operation and was a part of an airbag.
 This part is required to deploy the airbag; however, it was ejected from the airbag when it deployed.
-This is an extremely important finding because the parts of the airbags are not supposed to come loose when it deploys.
+This is a significant finding because the parts of the airbags are not supposed to come loose when it deploys.
 If these parts fly through the air, they can injure the occupants inside.
 The patient recovered after this final operation to remove the metallic foreign body found on imaging.The Significance of the Case Study Moving Forward

 When someone is involved in an auto or truck accident, it is always possible that injuries can occur; however, few people expect the airbag to be the source of the injury.
-There are many times when products are recalled due to some failure of the inner workings to function properly.
-When these recalls happen, it is vital for people to heed these warnings because a failure to do so can lead to serious injury or even death.
+Many times, products are recalled due to some failure of the inner workings to function properly.
+When these recalls happen, people need to heed these warnings because a failure to do so can lead to serious injury or even death.
 If deaths do occur, an auto products liability situation could result.
 In this case study, a passenger was injured by a moving part of the airbag as it inflated, causing serious injuries.

 :dr bw [cs 952]